L4g0/L4g0.github.io/about.md

 	<li>Instruments: sax, drums, piano/keyboard, guitar, bass...</li>
 </ul>

-If you are interested, you can check my <a href="https://www.linkedin.com/in/pabiolago/">resume</a> in LinkedIn.
+If you are interested, you can check a more detailed <a href="https://www.linkedin.com/in/pabiolago/">resume</a> in LinkedIn.